• Skip to primary navigation

 Substitutions

 • White wine - you can use a dry rosé wine instead of white.
-I wouldn't suggest using a red wine, as the delicate pears will be completely overpowered.

 • Pear-flavored vodka - you can infuse vodka with fresh pears for a few days to make your own pear vodka, or just use unflavored vodka.
 You could also use apple brandy instead.

 • Fruit - if you are missing any of the fruit, you can try out different varieties of fruits to use instead.
-Quince, persimmon, grapefruit and orange would all go well in this drink.
+Quince, persimmon, grapefruit and orange would all go well in this drink!

 Variations